AlinaNeverova/tableau-python-examples/README.md

 # Tableau Dashboard: Python-Based Correlation & Normality Analysis

-This repository contains a Tableau workbook (`.twb`) that demonstrates the integration of Python (via TabPy) into Tableau for statistical analysis.
+This repository contains a Tableau workbook (`.twbx`) that demonstrates the integration of Python (via TabPy) into Tableau for statistical analysis.

 ## 🔍 Overview